Highly versatile, CBD has multiple uses.

 The anecdotal evidence of CBD users seems to corroborate the early research findings for its use in the treatment of many health conditions.
 Initial results seem to indicate CBD is useful as an anti-inflammatory, pain reliever, and neurogenerative protector.

-Use of CBD for pain relief
+Does CBD work for pain relief?

 Canada has approved CBD for pain relief in the treatment of Multiple Sclerosis (MS) and cancer.
 One study using mice and rats, and published in the Journal of Experimental Medicine, showed CBD significantly helped to reduce chronic inflammation and pain.
 Another research study has shown CBD has pain-relieving effects.